mikea/ts-types/README.md

 # ts-types

 A TypeScript type manipulation library.
-This is a type-only library, i.e. it has 0 runtime code.
+It is a types-only library, i.e. it has 0 runtime code.

 ## Predicates